saif-rahaman/saif-rahaman.github.io/_pages/publications.md

 <ol>

 <li>L. S. Baker, S. R. Kazi, and A. Zlotnik.
-"Transitions from monotonicity to chaos in gas mixture dynamics in pipeline networks", 2023, Vol. 2, Issue 2,  <a href = "https://journals.aps.org/prxenergy/abstract/10.1103/PRXEnergy.2.033008" target="_blank">[URL]</a></li>
+"Transitions from monotonicity to chaos in gas mixture dynamics in pipeline networks", 2023, Vol. 2, Issue 2, pp. 33008 <a href = "https://journals.aps.org/prxenergy/abstract/10.1103/PRXEnergy.2.033008" target="_blank">[URL]</a></li>

 <li>S. R. Kazi, K. Sundar, S. Srinivasan and A. Zlotnik.
 "Modeling and Optimization of Steady Flow of Natural Gas and Hydrogen Mixtures in Pipeline Networks" <i>International Journal of Hydrogen Energy</i>, 2024, I.54, pp.14-24 <a href = "https://www.sciencedirect.com/science/article/pii/S0360319923063541" target="_blank">[URL]</a> </li>